 |Taxes paid at taxable event (35% ordinary income tax rate)||$35,000||$175,000|

-Take advantage of the Qualified Small Business Stock Deduction
+Take advantage of the Qualified Small Business Stock Exclusion

-To take advantage of this deduction, however, you must hold your stock for more than five years and must sell when the company is actively operating and using 80% of other assets for purposes other than investing.
-If you can qualify for this deduction, it can provide substantial tax savings so be strategic about how long you hold your company stock for.
+To take advantage of this exclusion, however, you must hold your stock for more than five years and must sell when the company is actively operating and using 80% of other assets for purposes other than investing for substantially all your holding period.
+If you can qualify for this exclusion, it can provide substantial tax savings so be strategic about how long you hold your company stock for.

 More information: An Overview of the QSBS Exemption: Qualified Small Business Stock